Prejwel/Docker/README.md

 * None - ( --network=none )
 * Host - ( --network=host )
-* Containers inside docker host can resolve each other using container name
+* Containers inside docker host can resolve each other using container name.
+*